rameshputalapattu/emailsorter/README.md

 A simple command line email client with limited features to manage your email.

-Email credentials and smtp configuration must be stored in a  config file with a default name called email_config.json.
+Email credentials and imap configuration must be stored in a  config file with a default name called email_config.json.
 (The name can be overridden with --config flag)

 ## The config file format
 ```json